 It’s important to take note of how much your credit limit is so you don’t exceed it.
 You’ll be able to see what it is in your online account, in the information you get when you receive your credit card and on your credit card statement.

-The average credit card limit in the UK is £5,610, according to the latest data from analytics software company FICO, but how much you can borrow on a credit card will depend on your financial circumstances and history.
+The average credit card limit in the UK is between £3,000 and £4,000, but how much you can borrow on a credit card will depend on your financial circumstances and history.
 The riskier the provider thinks you are as a borrower, the lower your credit limit will be.
 The level of risk the provider is prepared to accept at the time you make your application will also have an impact.

 When you first take out a credit card, your credit limit is likely to be at the lower end of the scale.
 Once you prove that you’re a reliable borrower, you can usually borrow more.
 The longer you have a credit card without missing any payments, the higher the credit limit you’re likely to be offered.

-Credit limits start at £200 to £1,500 on credit cards for people with bad credit or no credit history and they tend to have higher interest rates, too.
+Credit limits typically start from £200 or £250 up to £1,500 on credit cards for people with bad credit or no credit history and they tend to have higher interest rates, too.
 Your credit limit may increase as your credit score improves, and you may become eligible to apply for a credit card aimed at individuals with a good credit history, which generally have a higher credit limit.

 Find out more about credit cards for people with bad credit or with no credit history.